ningsihadityas/local-schedule-notification/README.md

 - [react-native-background-fetch](https://github.com/transistorsoft/react-native-background-fetch.git)

      I use this library to perform background tasks and display notifications even when the app is closed.
 And at this time, it is the only working library for iOS and Android.
 This background task is only fetch at a minimum interval 15 minutes by default.
 So I created reminders between 10-10.25 to ensure that the background task was fetched while within that interval.
+And it will push a notification everyday.